Pelagianism: Influence in early modern thought

+These debates continued into the nineteenth century.
 19th-century philosopher Søren Kierkegaard dealt with the same problems (nature, grace, freedom, and sin) as Augustine and Pelagius, which he believed were opposites in a Hegelian dialectic.
 He rarely mentioned Pelagius explicitly even though he inclined towards a Pelagian viewpoint.
 However, Kierkegaard rejected the idea that man could perfect himself.

 Contemporary responses

 John Rawls was a critic of Pelagianism, an attitude that he retained even after becoming an atheist.
 His anti-Pelagian ideas influenced his book A Theory of Justice, in which he argued that differences in productivity between humans are a result of "moral arbitrariness" and therefore unequal wealth is undeserved.
 In contrast, the Pelagian position would be that human sufferings are largely the result of sin and are therefore deserved.
 According to Nelson, many contemporary social liberals follow Rawls rather than the older liberal-Pelagian tradition.

 The conflict between Pelagius and the teachings of Augustine was a constant theme throughout the works of Anthony Burgess, in books including A Clockwork Orange, Earthly Powers, A Vision of Battlements and The Wanting Seed.

 Mateusz Morawiecki, the prime minister of Poland between 2017 and 2023, declared his support for Pelagianism.